 8) I can because I do.

-BE COURAGEOUSLY CREATIVE: If you are feeling really stuck, just choose one or two of these affirmations.
+ARTIST STRONG ACTION: If you are feeling really stuck, just choose one or two of these as affirmations.
 Write them out on something that feels important and special.
 Perhaps even decorate it!
 Hang it somewhere or keep it close for that constant creative reminder.
 Because we all deserve it!